-A student who wishes to withdraw (resign) from the University before the end of a term or session must initiate a Student Petition for Withdrawal form and secure approval from his/her academic dean.
-The academic dean's office or Perkins director of academic services will then submit the form to the Office of the University Registrar.
+A student who wishes to withdraw (resign) from the University before the end of a term or session must initiate a Student Petition for Withdrawal form and secure approval from his/her school's records office.
+The records office will then submit the form to the Office of the University Registrar.
 The effective date of the withdrawal is the date on which the Student Petition for Withdrawal is processed in the University Registrar's Office.
 Discontinuance of class attendance or notification to the instructors of intention to withdraw does not constitute an official withdrawal.